LetCompliance

 Step 11: EPC (Energy Performance Certificate)

 Must be Band E or higher to let (current MEES).
-Band C is expected from 2028 for new tenancies.
+Band C is confirmed for all privately rented homes from 1 October 2030.
 Valid for 10 years.
 Cost: £60–£120.
 Must be given to prospective tenants on viewing and before move-in.
 See EPC Band C deadline.

 Step 12: Smoke and CO alarms